missingno247/missingno247/README.md

 <h1 align="center">Helo, I'm gh0st <3</h1>
 <h3 align="center">{A little nerd learning Game Development}</h3>

-- I’m currently working on **smol projects in my AP Comp Sci class to get a better understanding of coding languages and how to code.**
+- I’m currently working on **small projects in my AP Comp Sci class to get a better understanding of coding languages and how to code.**

 - I’m currently learning **how to code with C#, Java, (somewhat C++) and how to work in game development.**